Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 #define configUSE_MALLOC_FAILED_HOOK 0

-/* Run time stats gathering related definitions. */
+/* Run time and task stats gathering related definitions. */

 #define configGENERATE_RUN_TIME_STATS 0